Bioconductor/mirror/Migrating.md

 Then perform the following steps in your terminal.

   1. `git clone https://github.com/USER/REPO` to clone the repository to your machine.
+  2. `cd REPO` to switch to the REPO directory.
-  2. `bash update_remotes.sh` to setup the git remotes.
+  3. `bash update_remotes.sh` to setup the git remotes.
-  3. Commit to git and push to Github as you normally would.
+  4. Commit to git and push to Github as you normally would.
-  4. Each time you want to push git commits to svn
+  5. Each time you want to push git commits to svn
     1. `git checkout devel` to switch to the devel branch. (use release-X.X for release branches)
     2. `git pull --rebase` to get the latest mirror state.
+    3. `git merge master` to merge your changes from the master branch.
-    3. `git svn dcommit` to commit your changes
+    4. `git svn dcommit` to commit your changes to svn.

 ## FAQs ##